adeo/mozaic-design-system/src/pages/Foundations/Colors/index.md

 order: 1
 ---

 > Color is something the team worked on a lot.
 We wanted an adaptive and a scalable color system.
 Our colors have been defined using **HSLA color swatches**.
-The color pallete has been divided in three categories : **primary colors**, **secondary colors** and **greys**.
+The color palette has been divided in three categories : **primary colors**, **secondary colors** and **greys**.

 # Primary colors

 Primary colors are the brand colors.
 They are the key components for our users to live and adopt the Leroy Merlin's experience.
-These are the two primary colors palletes we use in this design system.
+These are the two primary colors palettes we use in this design system.

 ## Primary 01